AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Mississippi: Rep. Jill Ford recently reintroduced her proposed hand-held cell phone measures, which would make using hand-held phones while driving a misdemeanor.
 However, it did not pass the House Judiciary Committee during a July 2021 session.

-• Louisiana: Rep. Mike Huval sponsored a more restrictive bill that would have banned the use of hand-held phones while driving in the state.
-The bill passed in the House, but failed in the Senate.
+• Louisiana: Senator Patrick McMath sponsored a more restrictive bill that would have banned the use of hand-held phones while driving in the state.
+The bill failed in the House.9

 Complex cell phone “sub-tasks” such as text messaging, dialing, and locating a cell phone are associated with an increased crash risk, the report found.
 Therefore, it is best to avoid all of these sub-tasks or automate them if you are unsure about the laws in your state.

 Set your phone to “do not disturb,” or automate it to send “not available” messages.
-In fact, you can activate hands-free automated responses or voice assistants on many newer Android and iPhones that convert speech to text.
+You can activate hands-free automated responses or voice assistants on many newer Android and iPhones that convert speech to text.

 If You Are Found Violating Phone Laws While Driving